 |Synergy's main form.|

 The resulting series was Jem.
 Jem was the alter-ego of Jerrica Benton (Samantha Newark & Britta Phillips), who was created through holographic projectors in her star-shaped earrings by the advanced artificial intelligence named Synergy (Marlene Aragon).
 Synergy was created by her father, Emmett (Jack Angel), and revealed herself to Jerrica after Emmett’s death as per her programming.
-He also left her band equipment, a car called the Rockin’ Roadster, and control of Starlight House; the foster home begun by her parents as a way to take care of children without families, which her mother, Jacqui (Angela Cappelli), was one in her younger years.
+He also left her band equipment, a car called the Rockin’ Roadster, and control of Starlight House; the foster home begun by her parents as a way to take care of children without families as her her mother, Jacqui (Angela Cappelli), had been one herself.